stanleyjzheng/masseyhacksvii/readme.md

 #### This document is intended to be a complement to the video.

-## Who we are
-Hi!
-I'm Stanley, SDE Intern at Kings Distributed Systems/Distributed Computer.
-I mainly work on ML tasks, and spend my free time on Kaggle - Google's data science competitions platform, where I am ranked 1100th globally - the majority of my experience is in medical imaging.

 ## Inspiration
 We were inspired by an app: [skinvision.com](https://skinvision.com).
 They charge $10 per scan of lesions.